joshD90/social2/zNewFeaturesToBeImplemented.md

 5. Update service fetch query to include a list of id's and names - look at search functionality for how to do this [x]
 6. Include any parent services in this fetch [x]
 7. Update Service Display to have a dropdown if there are children.
 Have these link to another service. [x]
-8. Display parent information on service display and have this link to the parent.
-THIS HAS BEEN DONE HOWEVER NEED TO CHANGE SERVICE FETCH TO JOIN PARENT ORG NAME / ID / FORWARDTO / CATEGORY onto the parent id - may have to completely change the way this is done.
+8. Display parent information on service display and have this link to the parent. [x]

 ### Multiple Contacts